ooni/ooni.org/content/support/ooni-probe-desktop/index.md

 By default, all 30 categories are enabled in the OONI Probe desktop app to encourage the testing of more diverse websites, enhancing the possibility of discovering more forms of website censorship.

 But if you don’t feel comfortable testing all 30 categories of websites (particularly if they include content that is illegal, provocative, or objectionable in your country), or are only interested in testing certain types of content (such as news media), you can limit your OONI Probe testing to the website categories of your choice.
+The same categories will be tested during the background tests if you enable **Automated testing** option.

 **Step 1.** Click **Settings** in your OONI Probe desktop app.